thomasmktong/travel-bot/README.md

 ### Recime.io

-1. Initiale the Recime CLI with `recime-cli login`, type in your login email and password
+1. Initialize the Recime CLI with `recime-cli login`, type in your login email and password
 2. Clone this repository
 3. Add the copied keys into `./recime/config.json` by the following commands: